Immunotherapies used for cancer treatment are designed to elicit &/or amplify an immune response to help fight tumour growth and spread.

 – Yervoy/Ipilimumab: http://www.medicines.org.uk/emc/medicine/24779

-Immunotherapy Alert Cards (see image above) will be distributed to patients receiving immunotherapy treatment across Gippsland.
+Immunotherapy Alert Cards (see image below) will be distributed to patients receiving immunotherapy treatment across Gippsland.